-EXHIBIT RELEASE TIME: Exhibits will be released Sunday, August 21st, between 8:00am-12:00pm.
+EXHIBIT RELEASE TIME: Exhibits will be released Sunday, August 20th, between 8:00am-12:00pm.
 CCAIS is not responsible for exhibits not picked up by set times.

-Youth entered in this department must be appropriately enrolled and in good standing with a registered youth organization in Calhoun County.
-Classes are judged according to the Dutch Grading Scale, the scale is non-competitive.
-Projects are awarded an A, B, or C award based on completeness and adherence to the project guidelines.
+Youth entered in this department must be enrolled and in good standing with a Calhoun County registered Youth Club.
+The exhibits are judged according to the Dutch Grading Scale, this scale is noncompetitive and are awarded based on the completeness and the adherence to the project guidelines.
+Projects are awarded an A, B, or C award.

-- Beginner Ages 6-7
+- · Beginner Ages 6-7

-- Junior Ages 8-11
+- · Junior Ages 8-11

-- Intermediate Ages 12-15
+- · Intermediate Ages 12-15

-- Senior Ages 16-21
+- · Senior Ages 16-21